-The 28th Constitutional Convention of the Canadian Labour Congress will be held from Monday, May 8 to Friday, May 12, 2017 at the Metro Toronto Convention Centre.
+The 29th Constitutional Convention of the Canadian Labour Congress will be held from Tuesday, June 15 to Friday, June 18, 2021.

 The Canadian Labour Congress holds a Convention every three years.
 Local unions send delegates to the Convention with proposed resolutions they present to the floor.
 The resolutions are debated and policies are adopted.

-At the end of the Convention the Congress develops an Action Plan based on the resolutions, committee reports and policies discussed amongst the members of the Labour movement.
-CLC officers are also elected by secret ballots during this week and serve a three-year term.
+At the end of the Convention, the Congress develops an Action Plan based on the resolutions, committee reports and policies discussed amongst the members of the Labour movement.

 This Action Plan is the basis of our work for the next three years.
 It provides a general guide to the activities of the Congress itself, the provincial and territorial federations of labour, local labour councils and affiliated unions.